K-12 Standard Response Protocol Toolkit

 Students, staff, and teachers should be advised that a Lockdown may persist for several hours and during an incident; silence is essential.

-Lockdown drills should be performed at least twice a year (once each semester).
+In Texas, Lockdown drills must be performed at least twice per school year, once per semester.
 If possible one of these drills should be performed with local law enforcement personnel participation.
 At a minimum, law enforcement participation in the drill should occur no less than once every 2 years.

 For more information on Lockdown Drills see the Lockdown Drills section of this toolkit.

 (Click above image to download Lockdown Drill Poster.)

-Students and staff who are outside of classrooms when a lockdown is announced, should get into the first classroom with a teacher or a room that can be secured.
-In the event a student or staff cannot get into a room before doors are locked they should be instructed about other options.
+Students and staff who are outside of classrooms when a Lockdown is announced, should get into the first available classroom with a teacher or a room that can be secured.
+In the event a student or staff cannot get into a room before doors are locked, they should be instructed about other options.
 In this situation, students and staff should be trained to hide or even evacuate themselves away from the building or area.
 Students and staff should receive training on where to go, if they evacuate, so they can be safe and accounted for.

 Examples of Lockdown Conditions